 Professor in the Department of Environmental and Occupational Health Sciences at the University of Washington (UW) School of Public Health.
 He directs the US Environmental Protection Agency Center for Clean Air Research at the University of Washington and has published widely on air pollution exposure and health effects.
 He is currently pursuing air pollution health effects research with collaborators in China at the Chinese Research Academy of Environmental Sciences (CRAES) through a successional chair program from the AXA Research Fund.
 He received his MD from the University of Colorado and MSc in epidemiology from Harvard University.

-Historian of medieval China, member of the Institut de France, Franciscus Verellen is a professor and former director of the Ecole Française d’Extrême-Orient (2004-2014).
+Historian of medieval China, member of the Institut de France, professor and former director of the École Française d’Extrême-Orient (2004-2014).
 He has taught the history of Chinese religions in France, the United States, and China.
-Since 2014 Verellen is director of the EFEO Hong Kong Centre and senior research fellow, Institute of Chinese Studies, The Chinese University of Hong Kong.
+Since 2014 he has served as director of the EFEO Hong Kong Centre and senior research fellow at the Institute of Chinese Studies, The Chinese University of Hong Kong.
 He has published widely on Chinese religion and regional history.
 His latest book, Imperiled Destinies: The Daoist Quest for Deliverance in Medieval China, is forthcoming from the Harvard University Press in early 2019.
-Verellen’s current interests are focused on the break-up of the Tang empire and the role of military and religious elites in the Tang-Five Dynasties transition in the tenth century.
+His current interests are focused on the break-up of the Tang empire and the role of military and religious elites in the Tang-Five Dynasties transition in the tenth century.

 Member of Total Professeurs Associés, and of the French Energy Council.
 He was Executive Vice President at Total in charge of Strategy and Risk Assessment (2000-2008).
 He was Chief Financial Officer of Elf Aquitaine (1994-2000).
 He began his career at the Ministry for Industry (1972-1978), then he joined the Prime Minister Raymond Barre’s cabinet (1978-1981).
 He graduated from the Ecole Polytechnique, and the Ecole des Mines in Paris.
 He holds a Master of Science from the Massachusetts Institute of Technology.